jesse-daniel-wyatt/Pigeon-Integration-Engine/README.md

 # Pigeon-Integration-Engine
-A lightweight engine for microservice choreography
+A lightweight engine for microservice choreography, written in Go.